remyers/lot49/readme.md

 ## FAQ

-Q: Why not use Bitcoin to settle payment transactions?
+Q: Why not use the current Bitcoin network to settle payment transactions?

 Currently Bitcoin uses ECDSA signatures that can not be non-interactively aggregated like [BLS signatures](https://crypto.stanford.edu/~dabo/pubs/papers/aggreg.pdf) can.
 Bitcoin also does not support [SIGHASH_NOINPUT](https://github.com/bitcoin/bips/blob/master/bip-0118.mediawiki) which is required for the [eltoo](https://blockstream.com/eltoo.pdf) update scheme.